piskvorky/gensim/docs/src/intro.rst

-        The questions are the same for each document, so that looking at two vectors (representing two documents), we will hopefully be able to make conclusions like ``the numbers in the two vectors are very similar, and therefore the original documents are similar, too''.
+        The questions are the same for each document, so that looking at two vectors (representing two documents), we will hopefully be able to make conclusions such as "The numbers in these two vectors are very similar, and therefore the original documents must be similar, too".
 Of course, whether such conclusions correspond to reality depends on how well we picked our questions.

     Sparse vector
         Typically, the answer to most questions will be ``0.0``.
-To save space, we omit them from the document's representation, and write only ``(1, 2.0), (2, 5.0)``.
+To save space, we omit them from the document's representation, and write only ``(2, 2.0), (3, 5.0)`` (note the missing ``(1, 0.0)``).
-        Since the set of all questions is known in advance, all the missing features are implicitly zero, ``0.0``.
+        Since the set of all questions is known in advance, all the missing features in sparse representation of a document can be unambiguously resolved to zero, ``0.0``.

     Model
         For our purposes, a model is a transformation from one document representation